intrxx/Enhanced-Input-Ability-Activation/README.md

 More information on Gameplay Tags can be found on [Unreal Engine Documentation](https://docs.unrealengine.com/4.26/en-US/ProgrammingAndScripting/Tags/) or [GASDocumentation](https://github.com/tranek/GASDocumentation) which is a great resource to learn everything related to Gameplay Ability System.

-I like to define my Gameplay Tags in c++ to do this you will need to create a class that will define Tags and initialize it with Asset Manager.
+I like to define my Gameplay Tags in c++ to do this you will need to create a class that will define Tags and initializes them with Asset Manager.

 ```c++
 #pragma once